linked in pixel Ochsner Health | Ochsner Health

 Influenza (flu) and COVID-19 are both contagious respiratory illnesses, but they are caused by different viruses.
 COVID-19 is caused by infection with a new coronavirus (called SARS-CoV-2) and flu is caused by infection with influenza viruses.
 Because some of the symptoms of flu and COVID-19 are similar, it may be hard to tell the difference between them based on symptoms alone, and testing may be needed to help confirm a diagnosis.
 Flu and COVID-19 share many characteristics, but there are some key differences between the two.

-While it’s not possible to say with certainty what will happen in the fall and winter, CDC believes it’s likely that flu viruses and the virus that causes COVID-19 will both be spreading this fall and winter.
-In this context, getting a flu vaccine will be more important than ever.
-CDC recommends that all people 6 months and older get a yearly flu vaccine.
+While it’s not possible to say with certainty what will happen in the fall and winter, the Centers for Disease Control believes it’s likely that flu viruses and the virus that causes COVID-19 will both be spreading this fall and winter.